csecht/opencv-contour-utility2/README.md

 ### Known Issues:

 While not a program issue, there is a potential source of confusion when using the example image, sample4.jpg (shapes).
 With the default settings, the white border around the black background will display a hexagon-shaped contour, which may be difficult to see, especially when using yellow --color option.
-Consequently, it will be counted as a hexagon shape unless, in main settings, it is not recognized as a selected contour by clicking the cv2.arcLength button instead of cv2.contourArea.
+Consequently, it will be counted as a hexagon shape unless, in main settings, it is not displayed as a contour by clicking the button for cv2.arcLength button instead of cv2.contourArea.

-With `equalize_it.py` on Linux Ubuntu, moving the slider bar triggers updates only on button release, but updates are continuous with slide on Windows and macOS.
-The update-on-release feature is implemented to avoid annoying report text flickering in the report window.

 ### Attributions